cncf/wg-ci/README.md

     Meeting ID: 199 346 891
     International numbers available: https://zoom.us/zoomconference?m=HxTAatkwHHZsLKvblZp_B83n3DyNqTMe

+NOTE: Please use *6 to mute/un-mute your phone during the call.

+Next meeting: June 27

-Here is a public Google calendar you can add the meetings to your calendar: https://goo.gl/eyutah
+Here is a public Google calendar so you can add the meetings to your calendar: https://goo.gl/eyutah

+Here is a link to a World Time Zone Converter: https://github.com/kubernetes/community/blob/master/sig-cluster-ops/README.md#meetings

+## Meeting Minutes

+Minutes from the meeting may be found here: https://docs.google.com/document/d/1GJO5lyIC2FX7iB7fASxdaVp3xYYyix0W5sIanHUxjNg/edit

+Recordings of the meetings may be found here: https://www.youtube.com/channel/UCvqbFHwN-nwalWPjPUKpvTA